SVMAC: Unsupervised 3D Human Pose Estimation from a Single Image with Single-view-multi-angle Consistency: Experiments and results

 \subsection{Datasets and metrics}

-\textbf{Human3.6M} This is one of the largest 3D human pose datasets, consisting of 3.6 million 3D human poses.
-The dataset contains video and MoCap data captured from 4 different viewpoints from 11 subjects performing typical activities such as directing, walking, sitting, etc. We evaluate the accuracy of pose estimation in terms of MPJPE(mean per joint position error) in millimeters after scaling and rigid alignment on the ground truth skeleton, i.e., P-MPJPE.
-We train our model on subjects S1, S5, S6, S7, S8 and evaluate on subjects S9, S11.
+\textbf{Human3.6M} Human3.6M is one of the largest 3D human pose datasets, consisting of 3.6 million 3D human poses.
+It contains video and MoCap data captured from 4 different viewpoints from 11 subjects performing typical activities such as directing, walking, sitting, etc. We evaluate the accuracy of pose estimation in terms of mean per joint position error(MPJPE) in millimeters after scaling and rigid alignment on the ground truth skeleton, i.e., P-MPJPE.
+We train our model on subjects S1, S5, S6, S7, S8 and evaluate it on subjects S9, S11.

 \textbf{MPI-INF-3DHP} The MPI-INF-3DHP is a large human pose dataset consists of 3D data captures using a markerless multi-camera MoCap system.
-The dataset has eight actors performing several actions, which are more diverse than the Human 3.6M dataset.
-Data contains both indoor and outdoor scenes.
+It contains both indoor and outdoor scenes and has eight actors performing several actions, which are more diverse than the Human 3.6M dataset.
 We evaluate valid images from the test-set containing 2929 frames following \cite{2018End} and report P-MPJPE, Percentage of Correct Keypoints (PCK) @150mm, and Area Under the Curve(AUC) computed for a range of PCK thresholds.
-PCK and AUC include the results of using and not using rigid alignment.
+For PCK and AUC, there are two cases of using or not using a rigid alignment.